 Cannabis has been a source of food, fuel, paper, and building materials, a textile fiber, and a folk medicine remedy for thousands of years.
 THC and CBD are two popular cannabinoids, and have been used medicinally for centuries.
 But now, science has proven that there’s far more to the cannabis plant than just those two beneficial compounds.
+This is the final article in the three part Cannabis Terpenes series.

 According to P.M.
 Dewick in Medicinal Natural Products: A Biosynthetic Approach.
 2nd.
 Edition (2001): Medicinal plants contain a variety of bioactive compounds such as terpenes, which are composed of essential oils.